localden/mcp-auth-servers/README.md

+>[!IMPORTANT]
+>This is now [**moved under one of the official Microsoft-supported GitHub organizations**](https://github.com/Azure-Samples/mcp-auth-servers/).
+Please use that repository as a point of reference.

 # 🔒 MCP Server Authentication Reference Collection

 Reference servers that demo how authentication works with the current [Model Context Protocol spec](https://spec.modelcontextprotocol.io/specification/2025-03-26/basic/authorization/).